CodeAdminDe/helm-charts/charts/outline/README.md

 </pre>
 </div>
 			</td>
-			<td>This block configures the dependeny / subchart details for bitnami/minio.
+			<td>[DEPRECATED] This block configures the dependeny / subchart details for bitnami/minio.
 Please take a look into the values.yaml to get a more detailed view of the required settings.
 If you'd want to tweak settings, please take a look at the upstream values.yaml at https://github.com/bitnami/charts/blob/main/bitnami/minio/values.yaml Note: Provides annotation for ingress-nginx to block minio cluster metrics.
 You should check if that's okay within your env and update if required!</td>
 		</tr>
 		<tr>
 			<td id="nameOverride"><a href="./values.yaml#L28">nameOverride</a></td>